 Zoologists are concerned with the conservation of biodiversity.
 They also look at the behavioural patterns of animals, animal diseases and how they survive in their natural habitats.
-Zoology graduates find work for example in zoos, in wildlife conservation and management, in wildlife documentary or they go on to study Veterinary Science.
+Zoology graduates go on to find work in zoos, in wildlife conservation and management, in wildlife documentary or they go on to study Veterinary Science.

 Programme in detail